 - Form interdisciplinary teams to address complex design problems.

 - Propose and complete a research-led final design project in a small studio group.

 You’ll graduate as an accredited graduate architect, equipped for a range of creative and managerial careers in the field.
 You might restore beautiful old buildings, pioneer new responses to the housing crisis or specialise in high-performance architectural technology.
 You could design schools that inspire learning or hospitals that help heal the sick.
 Perhaps you’ll distil a culture or an era into the next iconic opera house or skyscraper.

-This program is offered in semester mode.
-There are two semesters in an academic year commencing in February and July.
+Note: This program is offered in semester mode with intakes in February and July.